gidonberkman/aruco_app/README.md

     docker pull gidonberkmandocker22/gidons_images:opencv_ffmpeg_gcc_debian

-2) clone this git repository to  a new directory on your linux machine via this command:
+2) clone this git repository to somehwere on your linux machine via this command:

       git clone https://github.com/gidonberkman/aruco_app.git

-3) run the docker image and make the new directory from previous step accesible in the docker container via this command : docker run -it -v PATH_TO_YOUR_NEW_DIRECTORY:/shared_folder/ gidonberkmandocker22/gidons_images:opencv_ffmpeg_gcc_debian
+3) run the docker image and make the new cloned folder  from the previous step called 'aruco_app' accesible in the docker container via this command : docker run -it -v PATH_TO_YOUR_NEW_CLONED_FOLDER:/shared_folder/ gidonberkmandocker22/gidons_images:opencv_ffmpeg_gcc_debian

+       (PATH_TO_YOUR_NEW_CLONED_FOLDER should be the full path to aruco_app folder : /*/aruco_app/)

  4) once in the docker container run: cd /shared_folder/